cn0047/stash/ed/mysql/lockTables.md

 Because both transactions are waiting for a resource to become available, neither will ever release the locks it holds.

-deadlocks occur because of write operations.
+Deadlocks occur because of write operations.

 To reduce the possibility of deadlocks, use transactions rather than LOCK TABLES statements;
 To see the last deadlock in an InnoDB user transaction, use the `SHOW ENGINE INNODB STATUS` command.